A group of college women enjoy spring break drinks outside in the sun.

 Carpool with friends instead of flying

 You could carpool with friends to your spring break destination, which could equal a fraction of the cost of plane tickets.
-Splitting the prices of gas, food, and any stops along the way across a large group could help each individual save a substantial amount of money.
+Splitting the prices of gas, food, and any stops along the way across a large group could help everyone save a substantial amount of money.
 Plus, a road trip with good music and snacks is a great way to build lasting memories with your friends.
-You could also earn rewards to use on future trips.
+You could also earn credit card rewards to use on future trips.

 Did you know?

-You can earn cash back rewards and build your credit history2 with the Discover it® Student Chrome Card, even while you're in college.
-You can earn 2% Cashback Bonus® at Gas stations and Restaurants on up to $1,000 in combined purchases each quarter, automatically.3 Discover it® Student Chrome has no annual fee and there’s no credit score required to apply.4
+You can earn cash back rewards and build your credit history2 with the Discover it® Student Chrome Card.
+You can earn 2% Cashback Bonus® at Gas Stations and Restaurants on up to $1,000 in combined purchases each quarter, automatically.3

 Best spring break trips on a budget